jhrcook/statistical-rethinking/ch10_counting-and-classification.md

     1.  the predictors have different value for different types of events
           - useful when each type of event has its own traits
-          - want to estimate the association of those traits wtih the probability of each type of event
+          - want to estimate the association of those traits with the probability of each type of event
     2.  parameters are distinct for each type of event
           - useful when interesting in features of some entity that